 I’m glad you’ve had an MRI and have seen an ENT.
-There are many causes of loss of the sense of smell, including sudden deceleration injuries, facial trauma, aging, neurodegenerative diseases, autoimmune diseases, medications, and even tumors.
+There are many causes of loss of the sense of smell, including sudden deceleration injuries, facial trauma, aging, neurodegenerative diseases, autoimmune diseases (such as Sjögren’s syndrome) medications, and even tumors.
 I’d like to highlight one of the most common and most important of them: viral respiratory infections.

 Two pieces of good news:

 - People whose loss of smell is triggered by a virus usually get better over time (though it may take a year).
 In one study of post-viral loss of smell, 80% had recovered their smell by one year, and 85% by two years, with no treatment.
 Olfactory nerves can regenerate, and the entire olfactory system is remarkably capable of recovery and learning.

 - Smell training has been shown to increase the odds and speed of recovery.

 A 2009 study found significant improvement by taking deep sniffs of known aromas in four different categories for 10 seconds each twice a day for 12 weeks.
 These four categories have been called the “odor prism”.
 The thought was that these four categories are the primary odors in much the same way red, yellow, and blue are primary colors.
 Retraining neurons to recognize these odors increased the ability to recognize and enjoy many aromas.

 The four categories are flowery, fruity, aromatic, and resinous.
 The specific aromas used in the original study were rose (flowery), lemon (fruity), cloves (aromatic) and eucalyptus (resinous).